RuofanChen/Sparkify_Data_Modeling/README.md

 # Explanation of files
 1.test.ipynb

-displays the first few rows of each table to let you check database.
+displays the first few rows of each table to check database.

 2.create_tables.py